rOY369/Docs/work/Sustainable office/zero_waste.md

 We need an action plan that
 - takes care of the existing waste problems immediately by deploying easy and economical solutions.
-- sets up a culture of sustainability by regular training
+- sets up a culture of sustainability by regular training, knowledge share and positive influence.
 - guides us consistently towards more sustainable waste management process and practices over the long term.

 **Action Plan**

-- Immediate action
+- Immediate and Neceaction
 	- Tissues : Use of napkins, toilet rolls and face tissues.
 	- Paper Waste :
 		- Ideal Printer settings and policy
 		- Business Cards
+	-
 -
 - Awareness
 	- Training
 - Monitoring and Measuring our consumption and waste